Francis Bell (New Zealand politician): Prime minister

 On returning to New Zealand, Bell became acting prime minister while William Massey was in London.
 Massey's health began to fail, and Bell took over most of his roles.
 He officially became prime minister on 14 May 1925 after Massey's death on 10 May.
 He served as prime minister for the next 16 days.
 Bell declined the party's offer to become prime minister and was replaced by Gordon Coates.

 After giving up his portfolios in 1926, he returned to the League of Nations with Coates.

 In 1935, he was awarded the King George V Silver Jubilee Medal.

-Death
+Death and legacy

 Bell's wife, Caroline (born 1853), died in Wellington on 8 September 1935.
 Bell died in Wellington on 13 March 1936.

-Commemoration

 Bell Road in Wellington is named after him.